 White Cloud Mountain Minnow Diet and Feeding

 White cloud mountain minnows eat all types of food, including live, frozen, and flake food.
 In their native habitat, they are voracious insect eaters.
-They particularly relish mosquito larvae, daphnia, and shrimp.
+They particularly relish mosquito larvae, daphnia, and brine shrimp.
 Feed a good variety of dry and frozen foods, including live foods whenever possible.

-Sexual differences are slight, and determining the sex accurately can be difficult.
+Sexual differences are slight, and determining the gender accurately can be difficult.
 Males are more slender and brilliantly colored than females.
 Females that are ready to spawn have a fuller abdomen.

 Breeding the White Cloud Mountain Minnow

 You may take two approaches to breeding them.
 One is to keep a large school of white clouds (and only white clouds) in their original tank and allow them to breed there.
 Because these fish are not as aggressive about eating their eggs and their fry as other fish, some of the young will survive if there are plants and other hiding areas near the bottom of the tank.

 Another option is to set up a small breeding tank of five to 10 gallons in size and add a couple of the most colorful males and twice as many females.
 The tank should be equipped with a spawning mop and/or clumps of plants where the fish can deposit eggs.
 For spawning, the water should be soft, with pH in the range of 6.5 to 7.5, and the water temperature of 68 to 72 degrees Fahrenheit.
 No substrate is necessary if setting up a separate breeding tank.
 Gentle filtration, such as a sponge filter, is recommended.

 Regardless of the method used, the fish should be conditioned with live foods before spawning.
 Live foods are ideal for conditioning, particularly the brine shrimp, daphnia, and mosquito larvae.
 High-quality frozen foods can be used if live food is not available.